Export to PDF

 High doses of vitamin K can reduce the effectiveness of anticoagulant drugs used to prevent blood clotting.
 People taking these drugs should eat vitamin K–rich foods in moderation and keep their intakes consistent from day to day.

-In conclusion, vitamin K is not just good for the body but also performs an excellent job of helping in blood clotting and adding the food source of the nutrient to your food today.
+In conclusion, vitamin K is not just good for the body but also performs an excellent job to help in blood clotting and add the food source of the nutrient to your food today.